Make a fun fidget toy to keep your kids' or your own hands busy and your mind relaxed.

 This post includes affiliate links.
 Thanks for your support.
 If you like this fidget toy, you'll love my other diy toy patterns - check them out here:

-Diy Marble Maze
+Diy Marble Maze Tutorial

-By now, you know I love doodling my own designs, so I thought I’d give it a go and create my own marble maze template for everybody to use.
-The tutorial might go a little unconventional way, but fear not – everything explained and simple!
+By now, you know I love drafting my own designs, so I thought I'd give it a go and create my own marble maze template for everybody to use.
+The tutorial might go a little unconventional way, but fear not - everything is explained and simple!
 I wanted to make sure the sewing is super easy for you, while still showing you every little step, so nobody gets lost.

 A perfect road trip toy.
-Or a great toy to keep in your purse for when you go to the doctor, or another place where you’d like your child (or grandchild) sit still for some time.
+Or a great toy to keep in your purse for when you go to the doctor, or another place where you'd like your child (or grandchild) to sit still for some time.

 Diy Marble Maze Features:

 - Easy to sew and doesn't take a lot of time to complete.

 - It requires little material to sew.
 A great scrap buster!

 - Safety: has a double outer seam, so the marble is prevented from accidentally slipping out, should one of the seams give in.

 - Makes an excellent handmade present for your children or grandchildren (think Christmas!)